Associativity is enough: an all-orders 2d chiral algebra for 4d form factors: Introduction Conclusions

 The chiral algebra bootstrap, in brief, equates 4d form factors for so-called \textit{twistorial} theories with correlation functions of a 2d chiral algebra \cite{CP}.
 This allows us to trade the computation of higher-loop quantities in this restricted class of non-supersymmetric gauge theories, for algebraic manipulations in a holomorphic 2d algebra.
 Twistorial theories are quantum field theories that lift to local, holomorphic quantum field theories on twistor space, which has six real dimensions.
 The existence of such a lift has long been understood to be an avatar of integrability of the 4d theory.
 A necessary condition for a 4d theory to lift to a holomorphic theory on twistor space is that the corresponding 6d theory is itself well-defined and free from gauge anomalies; a gauge anomaly on twistor space can therefore be viewed as an obstruction to quantum integrability of a classically integrable 4d field theory. \\

 Recently, perturbative gauge anomalies for holomorphic theories on twistor space have been studied \cite{CosAnomaly} and interesting families of anomaly-free theories have emerged.
 These take the form of self-dual gauge theories \cite{CosAnomaly} and gravity \cite{BSS}, coupled to additional \textit{massless} matter.
 The anomaly-cancellation condition for gauge theory, which constrains the possible matter content, is given by the equation\footnote{See \cite{okubo2} for the general mathematical identities underpinning these formulas.} for some proportionality constant $\lambda_{\mathfrak{g}, R}^2$ depending on the Lie algebra and matter representation.
 Here, $X \in \mathfrak{g}$ and the traces are respectively, in the adjoint, matter representation $R$, and fundamental representation.
-Throughout the text, $R$ is taken to be a real representation (to also ensure cancellation of the twistorial uplift of the ABJ anomaly). \\
+Throughout the text, $R$ is taken to be a real representation (to also ensure cancellation of the twistorial uplift of the ABJ anomaly).
+Scalar matter can also be incorporated, as in certain supersymmetric examples, with a similar trace contribution on the left hand side with an overall positive-sign. \\

-For certain choices of Lie algebras (delineated below), the anomaly can be cancelled without ordinary matter, so that the second term in \ref{eq:anomaly} vanishes, and the anomaly-cancellation condition takes the form of a Green-Schwarz mechanism with proportionality constant $\lambda_{\mathfrak{g}}^2 = {10 ({h^{\vee}})^2 \over \textrm{dim} \mathfrak{g} + 2}$ \cite{okubo}, wherein tree exchange of a scalar field cancels the one-loop box diagram in 6d \footnote{In fact, this condition can be understood as the holomorphic twist of the anomaly cancellation condition for 6d $\mathcal{N}=(1, 0)$ theories with a tensor multiplet.}.
+For certain choices of Lie algebras (delineated below), the anomaly can be cancelled without ordinary matter, so that the second term in \eqref{eq:anomaly} vanishes, and the anomaly-cancellation condition takes the form of a Green-Schwarz mechanism with proportionality constant $\lambda_{\mathfrak{g}}^2 = {10 ({h^{\vee}})^2 \over \textrm{dim} \mathfrak{g} + 2}$ \cite{okubo}, wherein tree exchange of a scalar field cancels the one-loop box diagram in 6d \footnote{In fact, this condition can be understood as the holomorphic twist of the anomaly cancellation condition for 6d $\mathcal{N}=(1, 0)$ theories with a tensor multiplet.}.
 On the other hand, there are certain choices of $\mathfrak{g}, R$ for which $\lambda_{\mathfrak{g}, R}^2 = 0$ and the anomaly can be cancelled purely by ordinary massless matter in $R$. \\